 Brian Houck

-Brian Houck is an Applied Scientist at Microsoft who focuses on understanding, and improving, the developer experience within engineering organizations.
-His work combines large-scale telemetry analysis, field experiments, surveys, and qualitative research to uncover the technical, cultural, environmental, and organizational factors that shape developer productivity and wellbeing.
+Brian Houck is an applied scientist focused on understanding and improving the developer experience within engineering organizations.
+His work combines large-scale telemetry, experiments, surveys, and qualitative research to uncover the technical and human factors that shape developer productivity and wellbeing.